ndphillips/FFTrees/README.md

 ## What are fast-and-frugal trees (FFTs)?

 *Fast-and-frugal trees* (FFTs) are simple and transparent decision algorithms for solving binary classification problems.
-The performance of FFTs when predicting cases for new data competes with machine learning techniques such as logistic regression (LR), support-vector machines (SVM), and random forests (RF).
+When predicting outcomes for new data, the performance of FFTs competes with machine learning techniques such as logistic regression (LR), support-vector machines (SVM), and random forests (RF).
 FFTs can be preferable to more complex algorithms because they require very little information, are robust against overfitting, and are easy to interpret, use, and communicate.

 <!-- Quote (cited in guide.Rmd):   -->
 <!-- In the words of @burton2020:  -->